guazzagit/Thesis/README.md

 **ResponseTimeDHCP**: Takes input file2019DHCPpreprocessed, nations-prb_id matching file2019, file2020DHCPpreprocessed, nations-prb_id matching file 2020.
 Returns all median, 90th percentile and error plots as output.
 In addition returns the graphs of the 3 time slots analized (00-08,08-16,16-00).

+**Boxplot**: Takes input file2019DHCPpreprocessed, file2020DHCPpreprocessed both with info on ASN and Nations.
+Returns boxplot for median and 90 percentile and without aggregation.

 **Anomaly**: Takes as input the two files 2019 and 2020 in csv of the measurement with DHCP and returns the graphs per AS of the anomaly detection

 **ChangePoints**: It takes in the 2019 DHCP preprocessed file and the 2020 DHCP preprocessed file.
 Returns graphs showing where the mean varies most significantly.